claycaleb/rsvp-speed-reader/README.md

 # RSVP Speed Reader Web App

 A lightweight React web app for Rapid Serial Visual Presentation (RSVP) reading.
+Built with ChatGPT.
+Inspired by this [X post](https://x.com/grok/status/2011526656540733796).

 ## Features
 - Paste text and read it word by word at adjustable speed.